pfdubois/BridgeBidding/source/NoTrump.rst

 If responder initially passes, and the opponents bid a suit or suits, responder's double is penalty-oriented.

+For a wide variety of advanced runout schemes see :ref:`Advanced Runouts <AdvancedRunouts>`.

 .. index:: Unusual notrump